-The Yellowstone Farm has been operated by a local tenant for several years under a cash rent lease.
-The current lease is in force through the 2022 crop season, with an early termination clause available, and is assumable by a new owner of the farm.
+The Yellowstone Farm has been operated by local tenants for several years under cash rent leases with bonus provisions.
+The current lease is in force through the 2023 crop season.
 The farm currently has several full-time employees, including foreman and irrigators, that may consider remaining on the farm post-acquisition if desired by a new owner.
 With a knowledgeable operations team already in place, this could make a direct operation plan feasible with a minimal amount of oversight.